mikerkeating/codeium-1/docs/github-issue-manager-2.md

 I'd like to make a website and would like you to help me.

 The website will manage GitHub issues.
-Users will be able to enter issues through a form with an AI Assistant.
-Developers will be able to triage those issues and add a work breakdown, estimates.
-Developers will be able to close issues and alert users.
+A page will allow users to login with their email address A page will show a basic user profile.
+A page will display a list of issues.
+The data will be fetched from the GitHub API.
+A page will display details for an issue.
+The data will be fetched from the GitHub API.
+This page will also allow users to update the issue.
+Updated data will be sent to the GitHub API.
+A page will allow users to create new issues.
+The data will be sent to the GitHub API.

+The website pages will all have the same layout and styling.
+The layout will have a header and a footer and sidebar.
+The styling will be based on the GitHub design system.

 I'd like to use the following tech stack:

-Architecture: Client Side with data via APIs
+Architecture:
 Language: TypeScript
-Frontend Framework: Next.js v15 using App Router
+Frontend Framework: Next.js v15.0.3 using Pages Router
-State Management: Zustand
+Rendering: Static Site Generation (SSG) and Data Fetching State Management: Zustand
 Design System: Tailwind CSS
 Component Library: Shadcn/UI
-API Data Fetching: React Query
+API Data Fetching: SWR
 Caching: Zustand
 Runtime Type Checking: Zod
 Error Handling Library: Sentry